District of Columbia ACA Form 1095 Reporting Requirements

 With extensive experience in handling the e-filing of both the federal ACA reporting and the State individual mandate reporting, ACAwise can accurately and quickly report your healthcare coverage information with D.C.
 OTR without any additional stress.

 Send us your payroll, benefits, and employee census data through an excel template or use our own template.
-We will generate the Forms 1094 & 1095 and e-file it with the IRS and D.C.
+We will generate and e-file Forms 1094 and 1095 with the IRS and D.C.
 OTR.
 We can also handle your Form 1095 mailing to your employees before the recipient copy deadline.